-D38 - Send information from NC program
+D38 - Send information from the NC program

-The function D38 enables you to write texts and Q parameter values to the log from the NC program and send to a DNC application.
+The function D38 enables you to retrieve texts and Q parameter values from the NC program and write them to the log or send them to an external application, e.g. the StateMonitor.